In this guide I test all of the CFexpress Type-A cards currently available in three different Sony cameras: The Sony A1, A7R V and A7 IV.

 In the table below you’ll find my in-camera speed comparison results from my Sony A7 IV.

-Please visit my Sony A7 IV Memory Card Guide if you wish to see my complete in-camera tests with other file types and also UHS-II and UHS-I cards.
+Please visit my Sony A7 IV Memory Card Guide if you wish to see my complete in-camera tests with other file types, UHS-II and UHS-I cards, and time taken to clear the buffer.

 CFexpress Type-A Readers